Be a Better Philadelphia Citizen

 • The last Saturday of every month, there’s a double-sized market with lots more craft vendors (but less parking).

 • The market is right off the Schuylkill Trail, making it easy to access by bike.
-Soon there will be an Indego bike station there.
+There is also an Indego bike station there.

 Fairmount Farmers Market